Advanced Resource Reservation Guide

 Note that reserved burst buffers and licenses are treated somewhat differently than reserved cores or nodes.
 When cores or nodes are reserved, then jobs using that reservation can use only those resources (this behavior can be change using FLEX flag) and no other jobs can use those resources.
 Reserved burst buffers and licenses can only be used by jobs associated with that reservation, but licenses not explicitly reserved are available to any job.
 This eliminates the need to explicitly put licenses into every advanced reservation created.

 Reservations can be created, updated, or destroyed only by user root or the configured SlurmUser using the scontrol command.
 The scontrol and sview commands can be used to view reservations.
+Additionally, root and the configured SlurmUser have access to all reservations, even if they would normally not have access.
 The man pages for the various commands contain details.

 Reservation Creation